lpfgarcia/ECoL/README.md

 ## Measures

 The measures can be divided into two groups: classification and regression measures.
-The classification measures are based on:  (1) feature overlapping measures, (2) neighborhood measures, (3) linearity measures, (4) dimensionality measures, (5) class balance measures and (6) network measures.
+The classification measures are based on:  (1) feature-based measures, (2) neighborhood measures, (3) linearity measures, (4) dimensionality measures, (5) class balance measures and (6) network measures.
 The regression measures are based on: (3) linearity measures, (4) dimensionality measures, (7) correlation measures and (8) smoothness measures.

-**Measures of overlapping**
+**Feature-based measures**

 * F1: Fisher's discriminant ratio
 * F1v: The directional-vector Fisher's discriminant ratio